dciliberti/matlab-starccm-postprocess/README.md

 design sweep like an airfoil investigated at several angles of attack, where each sim file is an angle of attack.
 Works with Microsoft Windows.
 The STAR-CCM+ executable `starccm+.exe` must be in the Windows path.
+The MATLAB script is configured to work with Power-on-Demand (PoD) license.
+The appropriate PoD string must be written by the user in the `pod.txt` file.

 It is assumed that the sim file name has the numeric independent variable in the last characters.
 MATLAB will try to get the 'prefix' of this file